 Step Six: Obtain Business Insurance

-Incfile has also recently published a post on the topic of limited liability and business insurance.
-This post will help understand the types of insurance that your business may need, and the reasons why it’s so important.
+Never before has having the right coverage for your business been more important.
+Before you launch, it's critical that you understand the types of insurance that your business may need, and the risks associated if you operate while under- or uninsured.
 In short, insurance is helpful in protecting yourself and your business from natural disasters, accidents, damages, and potential lawsuits from employees, clients or customers.
-We recommend that you spend a day to research and apply for insurance with an insurance broker you trust.
+We recommend that you spend at least a day researching and applying for insurance with an insurance broker you trust.